 The longer I am married the more I learn about it.
-The younger me thought marriage was living together, sharing responsibilities, and being romantically involved.
+The younger me thought marriage was just a piece of paper, living together, sharing responsibilities, and being romantically/sexually involved.
 I gave little to no thought about what it means to be spiritually connected.
 As the years have gone by I’ve realized there is a great longing to be connected at a deeper level; not only with my spouse but with my family in Christ.
 My heart longs to know the deeper things of Christ and how those things are working in my life and in others.
-So, you can imagine my surprise and joy when my husband and I shared coffee, early one the morning, and he began to express his desire to not live as spiritual roommates any longer.
+So, you can imagine my surprise and joy when my husband and I shared coffee, early one morning, and he began to express his desire to not live as spiritual roommates any longer.
 I could barely contain myself as I sat there listening and holding on to each word.
 I spent the rest of that day thinking about our conversation over coffee and thanking God for answering my prayer (12 years after I first prayed it).
 Endurance is needed ladies.

 When my husband used the term spiritual roommate it clicked for me.
-It wasn’t as if he were living a life of sin, separated from Christ.
+It wasn’t as if we were living a life of sin, separated from Christ.
 To the contrary, he was/is living life in close relationship with Christ, but much of that was only observed on my part.
 Very little would be expressed or shared verbally.
 And at times it was as if we were living spiritually separated while being married in every other way.
 Yes, we went to church together and prayed together regularly.
 We agreed our children ought to be raised in church and taught Biblical principles and what it means to be a follower of Christ.
 We agreed this life of faith had to be real and intimate and not just a box we checked off each Sunday.
 We were/are active in ministry and witness to the life changing power of God, but he rarely shared the deep intimate things he was experiencing spiritually.

 We both have very different ways of walking out our faith and I am a sharer (maybe an overshare-er).
 I confide in trusted friends and family members.
 I seek out mentor-ship and relationships with fellow believers.
 I keep journals for dreams, prayers, and miracles and I share them with others, often.
 I gather women together in groups to study, grow, and heal.
 We are different and if we aren’t intentional with sharing with one another we can and will be disconnected spiritually.